 An important characteristic of intervention which emerged in the studies was how the EU enacted its leverage in relation to other actors, and how it was perceived by both collaborators and the target beneficiaries of its intervention.
-The ability to choose between different instruments however also entails a risk that they impede each other, requiring the EU to make strategic choices, according to the capacity and/or interests of EU institutions and other actors operating on the ground.
+This relates to the literature on EU security and foreign policy which deals with the nature of EU actorness.
+Often considered a sui generis actor, it has been deemed to play a distinctive if not unique role, in terms of the quality of its actions (e.g Manners 2002; Carlsnaes, Sjursen and White 2004; Elgstrom and Smith 2006) as much as the mechanisms by which it implements its external policies.
+These are grounded in the operational and political relationship with member states.
+The studies underlined the interplay between member states' interests, agendas and policies and areas where the EU establishes its autonomous legitimacy and sphere of action.
+While this discrete sphere does not necessarily amount to 'EU sovereignty' which may be considered a paradoxical framing of the Union's actorness, it does point to an important perception of EU capabilities inasmuch as it leads us to inquire of each type of intervention the extent to which the EU is able to pursue its objectives as a separate autonomous entity, and on the other hand the degree of dependency (both operational and in terms of legitimation) on member states' technical and political capacities.
+The ability to choose between different modalities and instruments also entails a risk that they impede each other, requiring the EU to make strategic choices, according to the capacity and/or interests of EU institutions and other actors operating on the ground.
 The study on MTD showed that the EU role can also be broken down into prescriptive or facilitative interventions, either prescribing a desired political outcome, or leaving the agenda and outcome of diplomacy to local stakeholders.

 There is an increasing tendency for the EU to take indirect approaches to peacebuilding such as the growing role in multi-track diplomacy of dialogue and facilitation, defined as "an open-ended process which aims primarily at creating a culture of communication and search for common ground, leading to confidence building and improved interpersonal understanding among representatives of opposing parties which, in turn, can help to prevent conflict and be a means in reconciliation and peace-building processes."
-(Council of the European Union, 2009:
+(Council of the European Union, 2009: 3).

-3).
 An illustrative example cited by the study on MTD is the hybrid form of (non-governmental, regional and international) mediation support in Mindanao (Philippines) which enabled the 2011 Framework Agreement between the government and the Moro Islamic Liberation Front (MILF).